Pontcanna Permanent Allotments Association (PPAA) Committee

 The members of the PPAA Committee are as follows:-

-- Site Secretary – These duties are presently being shared amongst the Committee, pending appointment to the position.
-Links on this site to message the Site Secretary and similar will therefore still work for this purpose.
+• Site Representative (“Site Secretary”) – These duties are presently being shared amongst the Committee, pending appointment to the position.
+However, the Council rely on Sue Pasek (member, Open Spaces Society) as their contact, and she also undertakes the central role of plot lettings to new tenants, as well as dealing with most other correspondence.
+She is also a signatory to the LMA deed.
+Links on this site to message the Site Rep and similar will therefore still work for this purpose.

 The PPAA AGM is normally held in the Spring.
 All plot holders are cordially invited to attend, where we’re all able to raise issues, to ask questions, to join the discussions, and to vote on any matter for which one is called.
 The date and location are usually announced nearer the time, by notices on the two site notice boards, on this website, and often by ones also affixed to the two entrance gates.